Midtown Oakville

 Community Benefits

 The proposed TOC would feature several community benefits that would support the creation of a neighbourhood that would be close to transit, jobs, amenities, and community services.
 About 15 per cent of the site will be vibrant open space (in the form of POPS) at the ground level, which will be programmed to facilitate movement throughout the site.
-In addition to office and commercial uses, a grocery store, restaurant, daycare space, and community spaces are also being considered as part of the proposed TOC.
+In addition, the proposed TOC offers retail and office uses, as well as new community-oriented uses including a new daycare, public library, a multi-purpose community-oriented space and a community centre.

 ECONOMIC ACTIVITY